ZeroSum24/Automated_Financial_Calculator/README.md

 https://stackoverflow.com/questions/21257899/writing-a-csv-file-into-sql-server-database-using-python
 NB: have to replace the MYTABLE with the table name (which should be the trip name)

-5. Trip Table names might have to be standarised to allow import for sql queries
+5. Trip Table names might have to be standarised to allow import for sql queries - [DONE] -- done with project specific editing in a seperate library for modularity

 NB: Can use sqllite to create a local database in python https://docs.python.org/2/library/sqlite3.html